Zilliqa/delegated_staking/README.md

 ```
 using the BLS public key and the original control address that you used when you deposited the node.

-To leavePool( a staking pool, run
+To leave a staking pool, run
 ```bash
 cast send --legacy --private-key 0x... \
 0x7a0b7e6d24ede78260c9ddbd98e828b0e11a8ea2 "leavePool(bytes)" \
 0x92fbe50544dce63cfdcc88301d7412f0edea024c91ae5d6a04c7cd3819edfc1b9d75d9121080af12e00f054d221f876c
 ```
 using the private key that you used to deposit your node, the BLS public key of your node and the address of the staking pool's delegation contract.
-Note that your validator can't leavePool( the staking pool as long as there are pending stake withdrawals.
+Note that your validator can't leave the staking pool as long as there are pending stake withdrawals.
 The following event emitted by the above transaction indicates whether it was successful or not:
 ```solidity
 event ValidatorLeaving(bytes indexed blsPubKey, bool success);
 ```